Koszul duality, minimal model and $L_\infty$-structure for differential algebras with weight: Introduction

 When $\lambda=0$, this is the Leibniz rule of the derivation in analysis.
 When $\lambda\neq 0$, this is the operator identity satisfied by the differential quotient $d_\lambda(f)(x):=(f(x+\lambda)-f(x))/\lambda$ in the definition of the derivation.
 The special cases of $\lambda=\pm 1$ gives the forward and backward difference operators in numerical analysis and other areas.
 An associative algebra with a differential operator of weight $\lambda$ is called a \name{differential algebra of weight $\lambda$}.

 Traditionally, a differential algebra is referring to a differential commutative algebra or a field of weight zero, originated nearly a century ago from the pioneering work of Ritt~\mcite{Rit1} in his algebraic study of differential equations.
 Through the works of Kaplansky, Kolchin, Magid, Singer and many others~\mcite{Kap,Kol,Mag,PS}, the subject has evolved into a well-established area in mathematics.
 In theory its directions include differential Galois theory, differential algebraic geometry and differential algebraic groups.
-Its importance is also reflected by its connections with broad areas from arithmetic geometry and logic to computer science and mathematical physics~\mcite{CM,FLS,MS,Wu2}.
+Its importance is also reflected by its connections with broad areas from arithmetic geometry and logic to computer science and mathematical physics, such as noncommutative Geometry, quantum Fields and motives~\mcite{CM}, differential algebraic geometry ~\mcite{FLS}, dynamical systems ~\mcite{MS}, and mechanical theorem-proving ~\mcite{Wu2}.

-A commutative differential algebra naturally gives rise to a Novikov algebra by the well-known work of Gelfand and Dorfman~\mcite{GD}.
-It also gives rise to a Novikov-Poisson algebra and a transposed Poisson algebra~\mcite{BBGW,KSO,LB,Xu}.
+A commutative differential algebra naturally gives rise to a Novikov algebra by the well-known work of Gelfand and Dorfman~\mcite{GD}, see also~\mcite{KSO}.
+Differential algebras are also closed related to newly emerged structures including Novikov-Poisson algebras~\mcite{Xu}, transposed Poisson algebras~\mcite{BBGW}, anti pre-Lie (Poisson) algebras~\mcite{LB}, and Novikov bialgebras~\mcite{HBG}.

 More generally, differential algebras without the commutativity condition have attracted the interest of many recent studies.
 Derivations on path algebras and universal enveloping algebras of differential Lie algebras were studied in~\mcite{GL,Poi,Poi1}.
 From the categorical viewpoint, differential categories were introduced and then studies in~\mcite{BCLS,CL,Lem}.
 In~\mcite{ATW}, the notion of a differential algebra was generalized to non(anti)commutative superspace by deformation in the study of instantons in string theory.